 FAQ: What Does Tea Drunk Feel Like?

-- Choose a reputable provider of tea and ask them whether they have teas with good Qi.
-At Qiful Life, we made a special category of Cha Qi Teas that do just that.
+Start by choosing a reputable tea provider and asking whether it carries teas with good Qi.
+At Qiful Life, we created a special category of Cha Qi teas for this purpose.